Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 Tap Next, turn Ask Before Running → OFF, then Don’t Ask → Done.

 ✅ Done!
 Your iPhone will now sync new contacts to Zoho every day in the background.
-You’ll get a small notification like:
+You’ll see a small notification like:

 2 contact(s) to Zoho.

 🧠 Optional bonus: You can also create a second automation:

-When a Contact is Added → Run Shortcut → Sync New Contacts for near-instant syncing when you add someone new.
+When a Contact is Added → Run Shortcut → Sync New Contacts

+for near-instant syncing whenever you add someone new.

 🔐 What You Can Change in the Worker